The slug club

 On the one hand, the land was available, and could be useful to his friend.
 He could possibly gain extra revenue from it.
 On the other hand… Would that land trap him too?
 There was a magical prize, to this heritage, wasn’t there?

-« What’s the catch? » he asked bluntly.
+« What’s the catch? »

 -Vhe are zher catch, mister Snape. » the female answered reluntantly.